Amgen quarterly profit beats Wall Street view on new product sales

 Sales of rheumatoid arthritis drug Enbrel fell 11 percent to $1.3 billion, about in line with Wall Street estimates.

-Sales of the potent but expensive cholesterol drug Repatha have begun to take off, increasing 78 percent to $148 million.
+Sales of the potent but expensive cholesterol drug Repatha have begun to take off, with sales up 78 percent to $148 million.
 They have been held back since the drug’s 2015 approval by an unwillingness of insurers and pharmacy benefit managers to authorize its use for most patients.

 Prolia sales rose 21 percent to $610 million.